acemavrick/hp-prime-programs/README.md

 This repository is able to be opened as a PyCharm project (that's the .idea directory).

+Files are exported as text files.
+Copy/paste it into a new program using HPConnect software.

 ## To Do

-- Edit processer: Wrapper programs not required.

 - Learn how to make better programs in hpPrime.